cristianvasquez/prototype-11/readme.md

 Each time you save a file, RDF triples are extracted and indexed in the triplestore.

-When saving the file, the triples are indexed in the triplestore.

 There is a debug panel to lookup the triples.

 ![alice.png](./assets/alice.png)

 ## Queries

 Prototype-11 uses a dialect of SPARQL that allows to embed references to markdown notes.
+It's very simple, it just rewrites any occurrence of [[note]] by a known <URI> .

 You can use them in sparql code-block like this: